Patrick Stanley Vaughan Heenan: Military career

 In 1938–39, Heenan took a six-month "long leave" (an Indian Army tradition) in Japan.

 During 1941, as fears of a Japanese invasion of Southeast Asia grew, Heenan's unit was sent to Malaya.
 He was transferred to an Indian Army Air Liaison Unit and was sent to Singapore for training.
 Following the completion of air liaison training, Heenan was stationed at Alor Setar, in Kedah, northern Malaya, in June 1941.
 It was in this area that most of the British Royal Air Force, Royal Australian Air Force and Royal New Zealand Air Force squadrons in Malaya were based.

 Japanese forces invaded Thailand and Malaya on 8 December.
-Mr Sydney Tavender, chairman of the Cotswold branch of the Far East Prisoners of War, and who served in the AIL unit with Heenan, said the Japanese aircraft always seemed to know the correct recognition codes, despite the fact that they were changed every 24 hours.
+Sydney Tavender, chairman of the Cotswold branch of the Far East Prisoners of War, and who served in the AIL unit with Heenan, said the Japanese aircraft always seemed to know the correct recognition codes, despite the fact that they were changed every 24 hours.
 By 10 December, the Japanese had destroyed most of the Allied aircraft in northern Malaya.

 Heenan was caught during an air raid.
-"When we discovered he wasn't in the slit trenches with us we became suspicious," Mr Tavender reported.
+"When we discovered he wasn't in the slit trenches with us we became suspicious," Tavender reported.
 "We went to his quarters and discovered a radio, which was still warm.
 That was the last we saw of him.
 He was arrested."
 The Japanese air raids were assisted by radio transmissions made by Heenan.
 Among other espionage equipment, he reportedly had a morse code transmitter operated by an alphanumeric keyboard — similar to a Traeger Transceiver — which was disguised as a typewriter.
 Heenan was sent to Singapore, and was reportedly court-martialled in January 1942.
 He does not seem to have been formally sentenced, but the normal sentence for treason by British officers was death.

 Heenan remained in custody at Singapore for several weeks.
-The Japanese gradually drove the Allies out of Malaya, and on 8 February they invaded Singapore Island.
+The Japanese gradually drove the Allies out of Malaya, and on 8 February they attacked Singapore Island.
 Within days, it became clear that the battle was being won by the Japanese.
 In the words of journalist and author Lynette Silver (whose main source is Elphick):